GENERAL SCOTT BOUDIN PAGEANT INFO

 5) What is the "Bou Crew"?

-This group of esteemed women is made up of past Miss and Ms. Scott Boudin Festival Queens and dedicated volunteers that help our Pageant Director and Royalty year-round.
+This group of esteemed women is made up of past Miss and Ms. Scott Boudin Festival Queens and dedicated volunteers who help our Pageant Director and Royalty year-round.
 They make up the Scott Boudin Festival Pageant Committee, Media Committee, LAFF Committee, and assist in organizing and hosting visiting queen events, Boudin queen events, and Miss Scott Boudin's attendance at the Washington DC Mardi Gras.

 6) Will there be a photographer at the pageant?